utarit/progress-card/README.md

 This components show a progress bar with a grouped checkbox data with uneven values.

+## See the project

+You can see the project from the this link: https://progress-card.vercel.app/.

 ## How to run locally

 1. Clone or download the repository